JdGithub0112/jdportfolio/README.md

 **Hey there** - my name is Jordan and I'm a Senior Analyst at Salesforce.
 Below are a few projects that I have worked on.

-My goal is to folow a journney of learning that never ends.
-I'd be happy to discuss my work further - feel free to reach out to me on LinkedIn.
+My passion in life is to folow a journney of continuous learning, both of myself and the world around me.
+I'd be happy to discuss my work experience and/or personal projects further - feel free to reach out to me on LinkedIn.
 My resume is also available if you'd like to know more about my education and work history.

 * [LinkedIn](https://www.linkedin.com/in/jordandavis0112/)